-- Grip: The axe’s grip should be good.
+- Grip: The ax’s grip should be good.
 You don’t want it to slip during a hot day’s work.

-SOG is a company with a long record of providing good, high quality tactical equipment.
-This axe is not an exception to that history.
-It is based from the Vietnam era tomahawks and feels very good in your hands.
+SOG is a company with a long record of providing good, high-quality tactical equipment.
+This ax is not an exception to that history.
+It is based on the Vietnam era tomahawks and feels very good in your hands.

-It weights 2 pounds exactly and clears tree limbs with ease.
+It weighs 2 pounds exactly and clears tree limbs with ease.
 Like, I was taking down limbs that were big as my wrist with 2 swings.

 The grip is very nice.
 All of the tomahawks we reviewed for this article had good grips.
 No cheap, flimsy grips were found.